• Skip to main content

 Next, sear the fish.
 I heated a 3 quart sauté pan on medium heat.
 Then season the fish on both sides, and sear for a few minutes until a nice little crust is on each side and the inside is cooked.

 After the fish is done cooking I remove the fish and place on a plate.
-You can tent it with tinfoil to keep it warm
+Tent the fish with aluminum foil to keep it warm

 tongues holding soft tortilla over pan of hot oil prior to hardening shell.